A workflow defines the sequence of steps of a document's lifecycle.

 Tips:

-– The visibility option Never displayed can be useful to hide technical workflow states that trigger reminders or customizations.
+– Use the Never displayed option to hide technical workflow states that trigger reminders or customizations.

-– The visibility option Hidden from workflow tasks can be useful for workflow actions that don't follow a timeline.
+– Use the Hidden from workflow tasks option for workflow actions that don't follow a timeline.

 Learn more: Configure views in your library and Browse the workflow tasks in your library